devanshupathak9/chrome_AI_extension/README.md

-# 🧠 Chrome AI Extension
+# 🧠 Simplify.AI — Chrome AI Extension

-A Chrome Extension that uses **Chrome’s built-in Gemini Nano AI APIs** (Prompt, Summarizer, Rewriter, Proofreader, and more) to enhance your productivity — summarize, rewrite, and proofread text instantly right inside your browser.
+**Simplify.AI** is a Chrome Extension powered by **Chrome’s built-in Gemini Nano AI APIs** (Prompt, Summarizer, Rewriter, Proofreader, and more).
+It helps you **instantly understand any webpage** — summarize content, highlight insights, and simplify information with just one click or a shortcut.

 ---

+# 🧠 About Chrome Extension
 ## 🧩 Extension Core Components

 - **`manifest.json`**